Special K\"ahler geometry and holomorphic Lagrangian fibrations: Introduction

 \subsection{Acknowledgments}

 This research was conducted during the period when the first-named author served as a Clay Research Fellow.
 The second-named author was partially supported by NSF grant DMS-2231783, and part of this work was carried out during his visit to the Center for Mathematical Sciences and Applications at Harvard University, which he would like to thank for the hospitality.
-We are grateful to B. Bakker, J. Koll\'ar, M. P\u{a}un, T. Peternell, C. Schnell and J. Starr for enlightening email communications, and to J.-M. Hwang for very useful comments on a previous draft.
+We are grateful to B. Bakker, J. Cao, J. Koll\'ar, M. P\u{a}un, T. Peternell, C. Schnell and J. Starr for enlightening email communications, and especially to B. Bakker, J.-M. Hwang, C. Schnell, C. Voisin and the referee for very useful comments on previous drafts.
 The second-named author would also like to thank Y. Zhang for discussions about this approach during the writing of \cite{TZ}.
 This work is dedicated to the memory of Jean-Pierre Demailly, a giant in the field of complex geometry and a dear colleague and friend, who left us much too early.